ska-telescope/lmc-base-classes/docs/src/how-to/add-an-lrc.rst

 you will have to use your concurrency mechanism of choice to schedule the task method.

-If you're LRC implements one of the standard commands defined by either :class:`~ska_tango_base.base.base_device.SKABaseDevice` or :class:`~ska_tango_base.subarray.subarray_device.SKASubarray` the name of this method must be what the standard command is expecting.
-For example the ``ON`` command is expecting a method called ``on``.
+If your LRC implements one of the standard commands defined by either :class:`~ska_tango_base.base.base_device.SKABaseDevice` or :class:`~ska_tango_base.subarray.subarray_device.SKASubarray`, the name of this method must be what the standard command is expecting.
+For example the ``On`` command is expecting a method called ``on``.

 .. code-block:: py